CSLearning4U/StudentCSP/_sources/CSPPracticeQuestions/exam24_4.rst

        :answer_c: How easy or difficult the algorithm is to understand.
        :answer_d: The size of the output obtained after running the algorithm.
        :correct: b
        :feedback_a: Incorrect.
-Efficienies of algorithms are not realted to number of lines of codes.
-In fact, a program with lesser lines of code may very well be more inefficient than a program with more lines of code.
+Efficiencies of algorithms are not related to number of lines of codes.
+In fact, a program with fewer lines of code may very well be more inefficient than a program with more lines of code.
        :feedback_b: Correct.
-This is correct since efficieny of algorithms in measured in terms of run-time and space complexity.
+This is correct since efficiency of algorithms in measured in terms of run-time and space complexity.
        :feedback_c: Inorrect.
-How "complex" an algorithm is to understand has nothing to do with it's run-time or space complexity.
+How "complex" an algorithm is to understand has nothing to do with its run-time or space complexity.
 In fact, an algorithm which is easy to understand may very well be more inefficient than an algorithm which isn't.
        :feedback_d: Incorrect.
-Output size doest not determine the efficieny of an algorithm.
+Output size doest not determine the efficiency of an algorithm.

        Efficiency of algorithms is most often analyzed based on which of the following characteristics?